danio86/Selector/README.md

         - TV
             - The user can choose between movie or series, or get a completely random selection.
                 - Movies and Series can be chosen randomly or pre selected by genre.
+                  - Since there is no children column, it was assumed that animated films/series are suitable for children.
+This is of course not always the case.

 - TV or Food?<br>
 <img src="images/screenshot_TVorFood.png" alt="2 Choices">